atovpeko/docs/getting-started/test-drive-timescale-features.md

 1.  **Create a continuous aggregate**

-    In a continuous aggregate, data grouped using a time bucket is stored in a PostgreSQL `MATERIALIZED VIEW` in a hypertable. `timescaledb.continuous` ensures that this data is always up to date.
+    For a continuous aggregate, data grouped using a time bucket is stored in a PostgreSQL `MATERIALIZED VIEW` in a hypertable. `timescaledb.continuous` ensures that this data is always up to date.
     In your SQL editor, use the following code to create a continuous aggregate on the real time data in